 Everyone comes to cannabis for a different reason.
-As a budtender at Urban Farmacy, I see many people are seeking assistance in de-stressing and relaxation.
+As a budtender at Urban Farmacy, I see many people seeking assistance in de-stressing and relaxation.
 Understanding how cannabis works inside your body can help you dial in your experience.
-How you dose your cannabis, the ratios of cannabinoids, and terpene content you select will all impact your experience and this can be different for each person.
+How you dose your cannabis, the ratios of cannabinoids and terpene content you select will all impact your experience, and this can be different for each person.
 I will outline some facts and experiences to help get you started exploring your personal cannabis plan!

 Let’s start by looking at an overview of two cannabinoids from the cannabis plant: THC (tetrahydrocannabinol) and CBD (cannabidiol).
-THC is widely known as the intoxicating compound and CBD is non-intoxicating and mildly psychotropic.
-As discussed in my previous blog “Physiology of Anxiety & Cannabinoids” I cover how the body finds itself in an anxious state, as well as some of the science behind how cannabis, specifically CBD interacts with the body.
+THC is widely known as an intoxicating compound, and CBD is non-intoxicating and mildly psychotropic.
+As discussed in my previous blog “Physiology of Anxiety & Cannabinoids,” I cover how the body finds itself in an anxious state, as well as some of the science behind how cannabis, specifically CBD, interacts with the body.
 If you are a cannabis user, the next step is figuring out how to use cannabinoids in a way that is compatible with your own unique system.
-I have found a successful strategy for me is to evaluate current research and scientific information, then combine that with my own personal experience.
+I have found that a successful strategy is to evaluate current research and scientific information, then combine that with my personal experience.

 In a number of studies, THC was shown in low doses to decrease anxious symptoms in mice, but larger doses showed increased anxiety in some of the test subjects.
 This is a varying and dynamic experience many people recount in their experiences with cannabis also.
-CBD however, has been shown to counteract or reduce “negative” side effects of THC.
-When I say negative, I mean: intoxication, anxiety, paranoia, lethargy and the undesirable side effects of cannabis use.
+CBD, however, has been shown to counteract or reduce the “negative” side effects of THC.
+When I say negative, I mean intoxication, anxiety, paranoia, lethargy, and the undesirable side effects of cannabis use.
 By using a high ratio of CBD to THC, you can amplify the relaxation effects that can be available through a cannabis experience.
 Further, including CBD in your cannabinoid ratio can decrease the intoxicating effects.

-There are different consumption methods to consider: edibles, sublingual applications (eg. tinctures), smoking or vaping.
+There are different consumption methods to consider: edibles, sublingual applications (eg. tinctures), smoking, or vaping.
 Now there are even products like cannabinoid inhalers.
 Make sure to do your research about how each different consumption method will change the cannabinoids and impact your body.
-When selecting a product I encourage you to look for products that are full spectrum; meaning all compounds of the plant vs. an isolated compound.
-More and more studies are finding the plant works better as a whole in what is commonly referred to as the entourage effect.
-Beyond that consider your terpene content for additional effects and increased bioavailability which I will expand on in part three.
+When selecting a product, I encourage you to look for products that are full spectrum, meaning all compounds of the plant vs. an isolated compound.
+More and more studies are finding the plant works better as a whole in what people commonly refer to as the entourage effect.
+Beyond that, consider your terpene content for additional effects and increased bioavailability which I will expand on in part three.

 THE JOURNAL OF PHARMACOLOGY AND EXPERIMENTAL THERAPEUTICS Vol. 318, No.